 - MBA students - Only students who have completed all of the requirements for graduation prior to the commencement exercises will receive diplomas and be allowed to participate in the commencement exercises.
 These guidelines would also apply to students participating in and receiving diplomas at the Rensselaer at Hartford commencement exercises.

-Submit your Degree Application online through SIS (Student Menu, Graduation Information section) now until the March 6th, 2020 deadline.
+Submit your Degree Application online through SIS (Student Menu, Graduation Information section) starting January 1st, 2021 until the March 5th, 2021 deadline.
 If you do not complete the online application by the deadline, you will need to complete a hardcopy degree application and obtain the signature of the degree clearance officer for your major, or the Associate Dean of the School, prior to submitting it to the Registrar's Office.

 Soon after the application deadline date has passed, your records will be sent to your Departmental Degree Clearance Officer for review; they will note any deficiencies in your degree requirements and notify you.
 If you have any questions, contact your graduation liaison in the Registrar's office.